sysprog21/pitifulvm/README.md

 ## Prerequisites

-Java SE or OpenJDK is required to build and validate test suite.
+Oracle Java SE Development Kit or OpenJDK is required to build and run test suite.

 ## Running the tests